 Environite- 90% composed of recycled glass, refractory and other commonly discarded post consumer and post industrial materials.

-Bio glass is 100 percent recycled glass designed with translucent layers of glass becomes smooth, etched, sandblasted, patterned or grooved finishing.
+Bio glass is 100 percent recycled glass designed with translucent layers of glass that form a smooth, etched, sandblasted, patterned or grooved finish.
 The material in it includes mirrors, windows, bottles, really any kind of broken recycled glass.
 Great for a modern look and it requires to sealing or waxing, and doesn't stain or burn.